Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/did/dns.md

 sidebar_label: Configuring DNS
 ---

-The explanation about why we need to configure DNS is available [in the Ethereum tutorial](/docs/integrator-section/verifiable-document/ethereum/dns-proof).
+The explanation about why you need to configure DNS is available [in the Ethereum tutorial](/docs/integrator-section/verifiable-document/ethereum/dns-proof).

-In the DID method, we will only use the wallet address as signing credentials and bind it to a domain.
+In the DID method, you will only use the wallet address as signing credentials and bind it to a domain.

 ## Creating temporary DNS proof